maybebyte/anthesis/local-authoritative-dns.md

 Often people will choose a domain name for their home network on a whim, something like `localdomain` or `lan`.
 I used `lan` for a while.
-It turns out there is a special-use domain explicitly reserved for this
-purpose: `home.arpa.` ([Check out RFC8375 for more information](https://datatracker.ietf.org/doc/html/rfc8375)).
+It turns out there is a special-use domain name explicitly reserved for this purpose: `home.arpa.` ([Check out RFC8375 for more information](https://datatracker.ietf.org/doc/html/rfc8375)).

 Now that a domain name is decided, let's get to using it.